buddycloud/buddycloud.com/slate/source/includes/020-discovery.md

 )
 ```

-The data variable will have the Buddycloud server address.
+> The data variable will have the Buddycloud server address.
 For example `buddycloud.example.com`

+To avoid needing to hard-code an When `user@example.com` starts a Buddycloud-enabled app, the app must discover the API for `example.com`.
+Clients query for the `TXT` record of `_buddycloud-api._tcp.buddycloud.org`.

+<aside>User's _home_ Buddycloud server passes messages to followers on remote Buddycloud server.</aside>